Search the Health Library

 Appointment Phone: 410-955-8964

 401 N. Broadway

 Baltimore, MD 21231 map

 Vered Stearns, M.D., became interested in oncology even before she knew what the word meant.
 When she was 5 years old, she witnessed her grandfather dying of cancer.
 She decided then that, when she grew up, she wanted to become a doctor and cure cancer.
 “While my understanding of oncology has obviously grown more sophisticated, I hope never to lose my childhood enthusiasm for improving the welfare of those afflicted with cancer,” Dr. Stearns says.

-During her fellowship, where she first began focusing on breast cancer, Dr. Stearns enjoyed the privilege of working with internationally recognized physician-scientist whom, she recalls, moved seamlessly between the laboratory and clinic.
+During her fellowship at Georgetown University, where she first began focusing on breast cancer, Dr. Stearns enjoyed the privilege of working with internationally recognized physician-scientist whom, she recalls, moved seamlessly between the laboratory and clinic.
 “I was impressed not only with the breadth of their scientific knowledge, but even more so with their ability to translate state-of-the art research into the specific context of patient treatments,” she says.

 Dr. Stearns has patterned her own career after these translational physician-scientists.
 As for her research goals, she aims to further an individualized approach to the prevention, treatment and care for people with or at risk of breast cancer.
+Currently, she focuses on the utilization of biomarkers to predict response to standard regimens used to treat and prevent breast cancer and to introduce new approaches.
 Already, she has made inroads toward this goal.